 - Also, think about how you can make use of the poet in other ways.
 Richard Grant did a parent presentation on poetry with children.
 It was engaging and a great success.

 - Organising the video and slideshows created by each class was the biggest organisational job on the final day.
 The teachers had a deadline to add them to a Google Drive shared folder.
 I organised them into the performance order.
 A student or class teacher took charge of the video during the poetry presentation.

 - It was important for the performers to practice the first few lines repeatedly.
 This gave them confidence when up on stage.

 - We seated all the performers at the front of the audience so they wouldn’t miss any of the show.
 This way they could quickly get on the stage when it was their turn.

-- Poems had to be original.
+- Poems were to be original.

 - We didn’t have a theme.
 Each class came up with truly unique poems from funny, sad, meaningful and strange.
 Some poems related to class topics, others focused on animals, toys and favourite foods.

-- A poem time limit was a necessity otherwise it would have been a long show!
+- A poem time limit was a necessity, otherwise, it would have been a long show!

 - A respectful audience.

 - Judges were volunteers from the teaching and office staff.
 They considered the originality and performance.